Gavin has had a passion for professional wrestling almost as long as his passion for writing. If it's in a squared circle, Gavin loves it.

 Showing the company’s faith in the potential of the controversial Hassan character, he would feud with the likes of Hulk Hogan, Shawn Michaels, Batista and Steve Austin throughout 2005.
 In June 2005, Hassan would have his first World Championship match against John Cena—he would come up short and move to the WWE Smackdown brand shortly thereafter.

 During a feud with The Undertaker, Hassan’s most controversial moment came when he prayed to call masked men in ski-masks and camouflage to join him in an attack on The Deadman.
 Clearly designed to look like terrorists, these men would beat down The Undertaker using clubs and piano wire.
 Three days later, a real-life terrorist attack took place in London—the footage of Hassan’s attack in WWE, still airing in popular media outlets, was viewed in extremely poor taste.
 WWE decided to push the envelope despite requests from UPN network to remove the character from its broadcasts, and on WWE.com Muhammad Hassan denounced the real-world media for categorising him as a terrorist.
 Mounting pressure from UPN to remove the character led to Hassan being written out of the WWE storylines at the Great American Bash in 2005.
 Copani would leave the wrestling industry altogether by the end of that year.
-It has been revealed by Bleacher Report that there were big plans in WWE for Muhammad Hassan, including a World Championship victory over Batista in 2005, that were derailed due to real world events and media upset.
+It has been revealed by Bleacher Report that there were big plans in WWE for Muhammad Hassan, including a World Championship victory over Batista in 2005, that were derailed due to real world events.

 7. Wade Barrett